-- 2.4.1 Internal Audit will, in accordance with recognised professional best practice, review, appraise and report upon: - (a) the extent to which the achievement of the Trust's objectives are monitored; - (b) the extent of compliance with, and the financial effect of or risk associated with, relevant established policies, plans and procedures; - (c) the adequacy, efficiency and application of financial and other related management controls; - (c) the suitability and effective usage of financial and other related management information and data; - (d) the extent to which the Trust's assets and interests are accounted for and safeguarded from loss of any kind, arising from: - (i) fraud and other offences, - (ii) waste, extravagance, inefficient administration, - (iii) poor value for money or other causes. - 2.4.2 The Head of Internal Audit will produce an annual audit opinion on the effectiveness of the system of internal control. - 2.4.3 Whenever any matters arise which involve, or are thought to involve, irregularities concerning cash, stores, or other property or any suspected irregularity in the exercise of any function of a pecuniary nature, the Chief Finance & Commercial Officer must be notified immediately.

-- 2.4.4 The Head of Internal Audit and/or the Audit Manager will normally attend Audit Committee meetings and has a right of access to all Audit Committee members, the Chairman and Chief Executive of the Trust. - 2.4.5 The Head of Internal Audit shall report directly to the Chief Finance & Commercial Officer and shall refer audit reports to the appropriate officers designated by the Chief Executive.
-Failure to take the necessary remedial action within a reasonable period shall be reported to the Chief Finance & Commercial Officer.
-Where, in exceptional circumstances, the use of normal reporting channels could be seen as a possible limitation on the objectivity of the audit, the Head of Internal Audit shall have access to report directly to the Chief Executive, Chairman or any non-executive Director of the Trust. - 2.4.6 The Head of Internal Audit shall co-ordinate internal audit plans and activities with line managers, external audit and other review agencies to ensure the most effective audit coverage is achieved and duplication of effort is minimised. - 2.4.7 The Trust will provide the Head of Internal Audit with every facility and all information which he/she may reasonably require for the purposes of his functions under the terms of reference.
+- (b) the extent of compliance with, and the financial effect of or risk associated with, relevant established policies, plans and procedures; - (c) the adequacy, efficiency and application of financial and other related management controls; - (c) the suitability and effective usage of financial and other related management information and data; - (d) the extent to which the Trust's assets and interests are accounted for and safeguarded from loss of any kind, arising from: - (i) fraud and other offences, - (ii) waste, extravagance, inefficient administration, - (iii) poor value for money or other causes. - 2.4.2 The Head of Internal Audit will produce an annual audit opinion on the effectiveness of the system of internal control. - 2.4.3 Whenever any matters arise which involve, or are thought to involve, irregularities concerning cash, stores, or other property or any suspected irregularity in the exercise of any function of a pecuniary nature, the CFCOCFO must be notified immediately. - 2.4.4 The Head of Internal Audit and/or the Audit Manager will normally attend Audit Committee meetings and has a right of access to all Audit Committee members, the ChairmanChair and Chief Executive of the Trust. - 2.4.5 The Head of Internal Audit shall report directly to the CFCOCFO and shall refer audit reports to the appropriate officers designated by the Chief Executive.
+Failure to take the necessary remedial action within a reasonable period shall be reported to the CFCOCFO.
+Where, in exceptional circumstances, the use of normal reporting channels could be seen as a possible limitation on the objectivity of the audit, the Head of Internal Audit shall have access to report directly to the Chief Executive, ChairmanChair or any non-executive Director of the Trust. - 2.4.6 The Head of Internal Audit shall co-ordinate internal audit plans and activities with line managers, external audit and other review agencies to ensure the most effective audit coverage is achieved and duplication of effort is minimised. - 2.4.7 The Trust will provide the Head of Internal Audit with every facility and all information which they may reasonably require for the purposes of his functions under the terms of reference.